JerryI/wljs-docs/docs/frontend/Advanced/Dynamics/Advanced animation.md

 }]
 ```

-*evaluate the cell above.
-It will create a canvas with randomly scattered balls*
+*Evaluate the cell above.
+It will create a canvas with randomly scattered balls.*

 At the start of the browser's frame, an event `"frame"` is triggered to request an update of data from the Kernel.
-However, after this, you'll need to "recharge" an `AnimationFrameListener`, otherwise it will not trigger the event again.
+However, after this, you'll need to "recharge" `AnimationFrameListener`, or else it will not trigger the event again.
 This can be automated to occur whenever a change in the `balls` symbol is detected.

 This process ensures the following benefits:

 - Synchronization of animation with the browser's engine (eliminating flickering).
-- Ability to skip frames if recalculations take longer than one frame of your browser, adapting to your computing power.
+- The ability to skip frames if recalculations take longer than one frame of your browser, adapting to your computing power.

-Here is our update function
+Here is our update function:

 ```mathematica
 EventHandler["frame", Function[Null,